Beyond Order: 12 More Rules for Life. Jordan Peterson. Penguin Random House. 432 Pages. Rs 482 (paperback).

 Depending on who you ask, you can get any of the following answers: the most influential public intellectual of his generation, an argumentative misogynist, a YouTube philosopher who has revitalised the concept of manhood, or a maxim-spouting ideologue who cannot stand Karl Marx, Sigmund Freud, and Michel Foucault.

-In 2016, Peterson, a hitherto uncelebrated clinical psychologist and professor at the University of Toronto, gained overnight attention following his to Bill C-16 in Canada, which introduced “gender identity and expression” as prohibited grounds of discrimination.
+In 2016, Peterson, a hitherto uncelebrated clinical psychologist and professor at the University of Toronto, gained overnight attention following his opposition to Bill C-16 in Canada, which introduced “gender identity and expression” as prohibited grounds of discrimination.

 Peterson condemned the legislation because he felt it would stifle free speech by making it compulsory to address individuals with their preferred personal pronouns instead of the pronouns that their physical appearances suggested.